What does CSA stand for?

 I will be away during one of the pick-up days, can I pick my share up another day?

 Yes, please give us notice by the Sunday prior to normal pick up day by filling out the vacation hold form.
 You can either double up for the next distribution or have a friend get your share.

 What happens if I miss a share without giving notice?

-Leftover shares are considered forfeited.
+Leftover shares are considered donated to the host shops.
 For members in Florence, we can often leave leftover shares at the farm for you to pick-up the following day.

 How do I pick up my share?

 How much is a bunch?

 Bunch sizes vary depending on the herb, quantity available and part of the season.
 To help you plan we will indicate approximate size of each on the herb selection page.
 Generally after the first distribution members get the general idea of what constitutes the different size bunches.

 What herbs are offered to the CSA?

 We grow and wild-harvest a large variety of herbs for the CSA.
 We grow many less common medicinal plants as well as the more common herbs for culinary uses.
 Shares consist of flowers, leaves, stems and roots!
 Nearly all of the herbs listed on our “Herbs We Grow” page are available to the CSA during the season.
 If you have questions about specific availability, email us.

 What does a sample share look like?

 Example of a share in:

 - early-June: motherwort, yarrow, red clover, comfrey leaf and catnip

 - late-June: calendula flowers, elder flowers, prickly lettuce, st johns wort and spilanthes